danbev/learning-iot/doc/cortex-m.md

 ARM7TDMI uses banked registers which means that the same register my have different values depending on the mode of the processor.
-For ARM7TDMI there are USER/SYSTEM, Supervisor, Abort, Undefined, Interrupt, and Fast Interrupt modes.
+For ARM7TDMI there are USER/SYSTEM, Supervisor, Abort, Undefined, Interrupt, and Fast Interrupt modes (TDMI = Thumb, Debug Extension, Multiplier, Embedded ICE MacroCell).

 In cortex-m there are only two modes, Handler mode and Thread mode.
 So for example in Supervisor mode the registers r13 and r14 will contain values different from the other modes if the mode is switched into Supervisor mode even though the registers are accessed with the same register name.